Patriots beat Jets to clinch No. 1 seed

 Brady found Brandin Cooks for a 5-yard scoring connection at 4:14 of the second quarter before Lewis reached the end zone for the second time on another 5-yard pass from Brady with 20 seconds to play in the half.

 NOTES: With the thermometer reading 13 degrees at kickoff, Sunday’s game was the coldest regular-season home game in Patriots history. ...
 The Patriots passed out 65,000 hand warmers to fans before the game. ...
-Jets S Marcus Maye was ruled out with an ankle injury and WR Robby Anderson was evaluated for a head injury in the third quarter. ...
+Jets S Marcus Maye was ruled out with an ankle injury and WR Robby Anderson sustained a concussion on a hit in the third quarter. ...
 RB James White (ankle) was inactive for New England along with RB Rex Burkhead (knee), RB Mike Gillislee (knee), WR Chris Hogan (shoulder), DT Alan Branch (knee), OL Cole Croston and LB David Harris. ...
 The Jets placed two-time Pro-Bowl RB Matt Forte (knee) on injured reserve Saturday. ...
 New York’s inactives were DE Muhammad Wilkerson, TE Austin Seferian-Jenkins (rib/foot), RT Brandon Shell (concussion), WR Lucky Whitehead, OLB Freddie Bishop, CB Rashard Robinson and DE Deon Simon. ...
 New England beat New York 24-17 in the teams’ first meeting in Week 6 on Oct.
-15. The Patriots swept the season series with the Jets for the 18th time.
+15 and swept the season series for the 18th time.

-Note: EditorsNote: Changes Harrison tackles to five